More

 Essentially, iOS supervision is the best way to start managing Apple devices.
 Driven for business use, these devices can then be further configured with an MDM solution.

-It is important to note that ‘Supervision’ and ‘Enrollment’ are two different operations performed on an Apple device. iPhones and iPads can also be enrolled in an MDM solution without supervision.
-As stated above, supervision plays together with an MDM solution to manage a device.
+As stated above, supervision plays together with an Apple MDM solution to manage a device.
 Unsupervised devices can be managed, but only to a certain extent.
 For companies that want to apply policies on devices, supervision is the best way to go about it.

 Here’s a simple table explaining the comparison between supervised and unsupervised devices: